stickermule/rump/docs/README.md

 It's used at [Sticker Mule](https://www.stickermule.com) to keep staging and development environments in sync with the production AWS/GCP Redis clusters.

-## Features

-- Uses `SCAN` instead of `KEYS` to avoid DoS servers.
-- Doesn't use any temp file.
-- Can sync any key type.
-- Can optionally sync TTLs.
-- Uses buffered channels to optimize slow source servers.
-- Uses implicit pipelining to minimize network roundtrips.
-- Supports two-step sync: dump source to file, restore file to database.
-- Supports Redis URIs with auth.

 ## Examples

 ```sh